obsidianmd/obsidian-help/en/Import notes/Import from Microsoft OneNote.md

 You will need the official Obsidian [[Importer]] plugin, which you can [install here](obsidian://show-plugin?id=obsidian-importer).

 Depending on the tool you used, the export may be in Markdown format or HTML format.
-Follow the instructions based on the file format you exported to:
+Follow the instructions below based on the file format you exported to:

 - [[Import HTML files]]
 - [[Import Markdown files]]